“Magical Steam Train”

 Homeless by Choice

-Vagabonding seeped into my blood and deep into my psyche back in the 90s when at age forty-five reeling from a massive economic turndown I left a thriving architectural photography career behind in Los Angeles.
-In one bold leap toward the future I sold all my worldly possessions and began what ultimately became an extended midlife reinvention of myself as a travel photographer.
-My very first nonstop trip (homeless by choice) lasted nine years and took me through more than a hundred countries and remote locales.
+Vagabonding seeped into my blood and deep into my psyche back in the 90s when at age forty-five, and reeling from a massive economic turndown, I left behind what had been a thriving architectural photography career in Los Angeles.
+In one bold leap toward the future I sold all my worldly possessions and began what ultimately became an extended midlife reinvention of myself as a fine art travel photographer.
+My very first nonstop trip (homeless by choice) lasted nine years propelling me through more than a hundred countries and remote locales.

 Vagabonding as a Lifestyle